ual-cci/MSc-Coding-2/Week-7.md

 - If you are concerned that you don't feel comfortable with these topics, don't worry - just go back to last week's session and step through the lecture which explains these step by step.
 - Try to focus your mind just on those things, as they are a great place to start for you right now.

-## Homework Review!

-Let's take a look at the homework before we go any further and see if anyone managed to do anything interesting.
-It's going to be important for today's workshop.

 # Part One - what is tensorflow?

 ## Tensorflow